Last updated on : 04 Jul, 2025

 Preventing AFI involves several key strategies.
 Vaccination is available for some causes of AFI, such as typhoid fever, influenza, and COVID-19, and should be utilised to reduce the risk of infection.

-Good personal hygiene practices are critical; wash your hands frequently with soap, especially before eating or using the restroom, to minimise the spread of many infections.
+Good personal hygiene practices are critical; wash your hands frequently with soap, especially before eating or using the restroom, to minimise the spread of infections.

 Mosquito control measures, including using insect repellent, wearing covered clothing, and sleeping under mosquito nets, can prevent mosquito-borne diseases like dengue, malaria, and chikungunya.